hitheshsathian/Invaders-in-Space/README.md

 # Invaders-in-Space

-This space invaders game utilizes the pygame library
+Simple space invaders game that utilizes the pygame library